akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][460]

+### Labelling

-I won't go into much detail about formatting, but we'll make the table look at least marginally better.
+I won't go into much detail about formatting, but we'll make the table look at least marginally better by adding proper labels to the table header.
 Delete the static text metric in the left hand column:

 ![Screenshot][470]